richorama/richorama.github.io/_posts/2020-11-13-command-driven-map.md

 }
 {% endhighlight %}

-So what does a command do, and what does it look like?
+So what does a command do and what does it look like?

-Well a command can contain any operation that you may wish to perform on the map, let's take adjusting the zoom level as an initial example:
+Well a command can contain any operation that you may wish to perform on the map.
+Let's take adjusting the zoom level as an initial example:

 {% highlight js %}